Parasite (character): Rudy Jones

-Originally a menial slacker, Rudolph "Rudy" Jones is transformed into the Parasite while working as a janitor at a Pittsburgh S.T.A.R.
+Originally a menial slacker, Rudy Jones is transformed into Parasite while working as a janitor at a Pittsburgh S.T.A.R.
 Labs facility.
 Unknown to anyone, Darkseid manipulates Jones into exposing himself to radioactive waste, transforming him into Parasite.
 Jones gains the ability to absorb the life energy of other people, which he requires to sustain his body.
 Parasite joins the Suicide Squad in confronting Firestorm, who is attempting to make the United States and the Soviet Union give up their nuclear weapons on behalf of a terminally ill Martin Stein.

 Throughout his appearances, Parasite's abilities evolve, giving him the ability to absorb fire, electricity, and consciousnesses, and mimic the genetic makeup and appearance of others.
 However, he is forced to absorb energy more frequently to stay alive.

 After escaping from S.T.A.R.
 Labs, Parasite formulates a plan to get back at Superman.
 After absorbing Lois Lane's knowledge and learning Superman's secret identity, Parasite plans to emotionally break Superman by posing as Lois.
-Just as Parasite is about to lay the final blow to Superman, he is stricken with Kryptonite poisoning that he had drained from Superman, unbeknownst to either of them.
+Just as Parasite is about to lay the final blow to Superman, he is stricken with kryptonite poisoning that he had drained from Superman, unbeknownst to either of them.
 Parasite dies before he can tell Superman Lois' whereabouts.
 In Justice League of America, Parasite resurfaces in St. Roch, Louisiana, where he uses his abilities to temporarily neutralize the powers of villains for a fee so they can evade detection.

-The 2009-10 miniseries Superman: Secret Origin redefines the Parasite's origin.
-In this version, Rudy Jones is a janitor at the Daily Planet who is selected to join LexCorp.
-There, he eats a donut imbued with Kryptonite radiation that transforms him into the Parasite.
+The 2009-10 miniseries Superman: Secret Origin redefines Parasite's origin.
+In this version, Rudy Jones is an overweight janitor at the Daily Planet who is selected for a contest held by Lexcorp to have whatever he wants for the day.
+Jones is offered free donuts, unaware that Lex Luthor has infused one of them with Kryptonite radiation to see how it affects humans.
+Upon eating the infused donuts, Jones's physical body is mutated into Parasite.

 In the DC Rebirth relaunch, Parasite is a member of the Suicide Squad.
 In Dawn of DC, Parasite reforms, is employed at Supercorp, and is given a special wristband that supplies him with energy.
 He also develops the ability to create small duplicates of himself and adopts one of them as a pet.
-In Superman (volume 6), Parasite is killed by Doomsday.
-Revealed Parasite alive because he absorbed the Doomsday energy just before being ripped in half, which ultimately saved him from death.
+Parasite is later seemingly killed by Doomsday, but absorbs part of Doomsday's energy, which allows him to survive.